Braintree-by-Vox/Lightspeed-Support/README.md

 ## [Initial Questionaire](GettingStarted/Lightspeed-Questionnaire-User-Guide.md)

-## Company Setups
+## Company-wide configurations
-Run essential company configurations
+Run essential company configurations that form the basis of module setups.

 ## Finance
 Configure your General Ledger and and Cashbook.